 Let Your Voice Over Niche Find You

 I never set out to be the voice of children’s toys.
 It just kind of happened.
-I think that is often how we discover our unique areas of specialty in voice over.
+That is often how we discover our unique areas of specialty in voice over.

 Sometimes the thing we think we’re best at isn’t what others think we’re best at.
 Sometimes it’s just plain luck and being in the right place at the right time.